Ivaneres/BlenderSatAI/README.md

 # BlenderSatAI
-The goal of this project is to use computer vision classification and object detection to construct 3D building models from satellite imagery, extending the [BlenderGIS](https://github.com/domlysz/BlenderGIS) plugin with more accurate building out of the box.
+The goal of this project is to use computer vision classification and object detection to construct 3D building models from satellite imagery, extending the [BlenderGIS](https://github.com/domlysz/BlenderGIS) plugin with more accurate buildings out of the box.

 ## Roadmap
 ### Computer Vision